 Google sends notifications of manual actions through its Search Console message center.
 You can also open the Manual Actions report section of the console for more information about affected pages, the source of the problem, and steps to fix it.

-10 Bad Link Building Tactics To Avoid
+10 Bad Link-Building Tactics To Avoid

-Building high-quality links is a foundational piece of a solid SEO strategy.
+Building high-quality links is a foundational piece of a solid SEO campaign.
 Referrals from the right source can help your rankings and naturally bring target customers to your website.
 Just build those bridges the right way, and focus on the quality of links, not the quantity of them.

 Search engines have cracked down on many bad link-building practices.
 Here are some to stay away from.